LStrough/Lydia-Strough_Java-MySQL_Customer-Apt/README.txt

 IDE VERSION: Intellij IDEA Community Edition 2021.1.3 x64, JDK Version 17.0.1, JavaFX Version 11.0.2

 DIRECTIONS: Launch program.
 Enter username and password into Login text fields, then hit enter.
-Acknowledge upcoming appointments, then from the main appointments screen click either "Customers", "Reports", or "Logout" to navigate the application.
+Acknowledge upcoming appointments, then from the main appointments screen, click either "Customers", "Reports", or "Logout" to navigate the application.

 Appointments Schedule Menu: Displays current list of customer appointments from the database in a table.
 The user is able to interact with the database by adding, updating, and deleting appointments.
 -"View All" Radio Button: populates all customer appointments.
 -"View By Month" Radio Button: populates upcoming appointments for the present month.
 -"View By Week" Radio Button: populates upcoming appointments for the next week (including the current day).
 -"Search by Date" Date Picker: populates appointments with selected date.
 -Add appointment: click "Add Appointment" button, then fill out appointment information and click save.
 If appointment information is correct, main appointments screen will re-appear, and the new appointment will populate in the appointments table.
 -Update appointment: select an appointment to update, then click the "Update Appointment" button.
 Modify appointment information and click save.
-If appointment information is correct, main appointments screen will re-appear, and the appointment will populate in the appointments table with its changes.
+If appointment information is correct, main appointments screen will re-appear, and the appointment will populate in the appointment table with its changes.
 -Delete appointment: select an appointment to delete, then click the "Delete Appointment" button.
 A confirmation will appear, then the appointment will delete from the table.
 -"Customers" Button: takes user to Customer Menu.
--"Reports" Button: takes user to Report Menu.
+-"Reports" Button: takes user to Report Menu (Specifically to the "Contact Report" Screen).
 -"Logout" Button: confirms with user if they would like to exit program, then either exits program or stays on the same screen.

-Customers Menu: Displays current list of customers from the database in a table.
+Customer Records Menu: Displays current list of customers from the database in a table.
 The user is able to interact with the database by adding, updating, and deleting customers and their related appointments.
--"Search Customers" text field: enter a valid customer Id and hit enter, and the customer will be highlighted.
-Or enter a customer name string and hit enter, and related customers will filter.
+-"Search Customers" text field: enter a valid customer ID and hit enter - the customer will be highlighted.
+Or, enter a customer name (string) and hit enter - related customers will filter.
 -Add customer: click "Add Customer" button, then fill out customer information and click save.
 If customer information is correct, main customer screen will re-appear, and the new customer will populate in the customer table.
 -Update customer: select a customer to update, then click the "Update Customer" button.
 Modify customer information and click save.
 If customer information is correct, main customer screen will re-appear, and the customer will populate in the customer table with its changes.
 -Delete customer: select a customer to delete, then click the "Delete Customer" button.
 A confirmation will appear, then the customer, along with their appointments will delete from the table.
 -"Appointments" Button: takes user to Appointments Menu.
--"Reports" Button: takes user to Report Menu.
+-"Reports" Button: takes user to Report Menu (Specifically to the "Contact Report" Screen).
 -"Logout" Button: confirms with user if they would like to exit program, then either exits program or stays on the same screen.

-Reports: 3 different reports can be generated by clicking on the following report buttons: Contact report, Country report, or Month & Type report (depending on what report screen the user is in).
+Reports: 3 different reports can be generated by clicking on the following report buttons: "Contact report", "Country report", or "Month & Type report".
--Contact report: select a contact from the contact combo box and the correlated appointments will populate.
+-Contact report Screen: select a contact from the contact combo box and the correlated appointments will populate.
 The number of appointments will also generate on the screen.
--Country report: select a country from the country combo box and the correlated customers will populate.
+-Country report Screen: select a country from the country combo box and the correlated customers will populate.
 The number of customers will also generate on the screen.
--Month & type report: total appointments, grouped by month an type will populate in the table, along with the number of each occurrence (count column).
+-Month & type report Screen: total appointments, grouped by month and type will populate in the table, along with the number of each instance (count column).
 -Cancel Button: Returns user to Appointments Menu.
 -"Logout" Button: confirms with user if they would like to exit program, then either exits program or stays on the same screen.